Odds and sods: stray images and stories from the far and recent past.

 With Robert Alexander in The God Committee at The Ensemble Theatre

-A cool Nino Tamburri photograph shot in the Darlinghurst Theatre bathroom.
+A cool Nino Tamburri photograph shot in the then Darlinghurst Theatre bathroom (Now The Hayes Theatre).
 Great lighting, great shot.
 The subject?
 Obviously of questionable sanity…

 Poster for Geoffrey Giuffre’s 1976 Rivcol Wagga production of Jim McNeil’s ‘How Does Your Garden Grow’.
 Participation in this production was the beginning of the end for my primary school teaching career.